andsoandso/ds/README.md

 A python module for dynamical systems analysis.
 It's for learning not for real work.

-To install download the zip of this code to somewhere on yout python path, or likewise `git clone https://github.com/andsoandso/ds.git` into your python path.
+To install download the zip of this code to somewhere on your python path, or likewise `git clone https://github.com/andsoandso/ds.git` into your python path.

-This code requires [numpy](http://www.numpy.org/) which can be (easily) installed for most if not all major pltforms, see [here](http://www.scipy.org/scipylib/download.html) for the details.
+This code requires [numpy](http://www.numpy.org/) which can be (easily) installed for most if not all major platforms, see [here](http://www.scipy.org/scipylib/download.html) for the details.

 Intro
 =====